-American University of Bahrain recognizes strong academic performance at the high school level as the primary determinant for university-level success.
-Therefore, to be considered for admission to the university, all applicants must have completed a secondary (high) school education or the equivalent of 12 years of schooling.
-Each applicant is evaluated on individual merit and in consideration of probable success at American University of Bahrain.
+AUBH recognizes strong academic performance at the high school level as the primary determinant for university-level success.
+Therefore, to be considered for admission to the University, all applicants must have completed a secondary (high) school education or the equivalent of 12 years of schooling.
+Each applicant is evaluated on individual merit and in consideration of probable success at AUBH.

 Admission is highly competitive.
 Cumulative grade point averages (GPA), standardized test scores, and admission interviews are among the methods of evaluation.